13 Mins Read

 Even if it’s not 100% related to what you sell, knowing what the individual prospects within your target market are specifically interested in can help you start more meaningful conversations and have a more memorable impact on their decision-making process.

-For example, if you notice someone is overly concerned about productivity, the way you’d approach them to sell an accounting software would be different than if you noticed they were sharing and commenting on a lot of things about cost-cutting.
+For example, if you notice someone is overly concerned about productivity, the way you’d approach them to sell the best time tracking software would be different than if you noticed they were sharing and commenting on a lot of things about cost-cutting.

 In one approach, your main focus would be time-saving, and in the other approach, it would be cost savings.